php-cache/documentation/docs/implementing-cache-pools/hierarchy.md

 }
 ```

-You should do this for the followong functions:
+You should do this for the following functions:

 * getItem
 * getItems